YEASIN49/Hyperledger-Fabric-Fabcar/README.md

 🤔🤔🤔 If you face difficulties to run the command, try the alternative command provided below:

 ```
-sudo curl -sSL https://raw.githubusercontent.com/hyperledger/fabric/master/scripts/bootstrap.sh | bash -s -- 2.2.2 1.4.9
+sudo curl -sSL https://raw.githubusercontent.com/hyperledger/fabric/master/scripts/bootstrap.sh | bash -s -- 2.4.9 1.5.5
 ```

 20. Now, if you check **fabric-samples** directory, you will see a lot of files there.
-However,  for today's lab we only need some of them mentioned in the image below:
+However, for today's lab we will interact with the content marked in the image below:
 ![App Screenshot](./_readme-image/6_required_file_list.png)

 These are the files and directories we should have.

+NOTE: To learn hyperledger fabric, there are multiple sample application which is available for new learners.
+It is recommended for the learners that they graually explore the existing demo projects as a learning path.
+Fabric, uses a few binaries (in the `fabric-samples/bin` directory) to allow the developers to develop the featues provided by fabric.If you are not aware of binaries, think it is like an executable file.
+The **bin** folder in the above image contains the all the binaries.
+These binaries are used together with few configuration available in the `fabric-samples/config` directory.
+There are some additional configurations require for networks and organizations.
+Fabric architecture is complex and you need time to understand all of these.
+Therefore, it is suggested that you move steadily to learn hyperledger fabric.

 - **Checkpoint 1: Show this to your teacher.**
     -